TM-1-3/LearnVironment/README.md

 ## Requirements

 ### User Stories
+- As a user who is opening the app for the first time I want to be able to choose if I am a student, teacher or game developer so that I have an experience tailored to my role.
+- As a student I want the games to provide instant feedback, highlight mistakes and offer tips so that I can improve my learning.
+- As a teacher I want to be able to create and manage multiple classes, assign students and games to them so that I can use the app with multiple classrooms of diferent age groups and needs.
+- As a student I want to be able to easily join my teachers class so that I can start learning fast.
+- As a student I want to be able to view my mistakes, games I have played and what I have learned so that I can easily revise those materials and keep track of my progress.
+- As a teacher I want to be able to monitor individual student and class performance so that I can see the progress of the overall class and individuals.
+- As a student I want to be able to customize my profile so that I can be identified by my teacher.
+- As a game developer I want to be able to browse all games so that I can see what other developers have made and inovate.
+- As a game developer I want to be able to create, edit and test games so that I can ensure they are bug-free.
+- As a teacher I want to have a bibliography associated with each game so that I can easily verify the accuracy and sources of the information.
+- As a teacher I want to be able to browse and test all games before I assign them to my students so that I can ensure the games are appropriate and accurate.
+- As a student I want to be able to browse all games so that I can play any game and learn, even if it wasn’t assigned by my teacher.
+- As a game developer I want to be able to add a description and associate a game with an age group so that my games reach their target audience.
+- As a student I want to receive notifications if a game I was assign to play has a close deadline so that I don't miss my assignments due date.
+- As a teacher I want to have an option to enable a classroom leaderboard so that I can motivate my students to engage with the educational games.
+- As a student I want to receive achivements based on performance and display them on my profile so that I can showcase my progress.

 <!--
 In this section, you should describe all kinds of requirements for your module: functional and non-functional requirements.